NeitherCupid139/doc/docs/ITPM/Chapter1.md

 8.Project procurement management involves acquiring or procuring goods and services for a project from outside the performing organization.
 9.Project stakeholder management includes identifying and analyzing stakeholder needs while managing and controlling their engagement throughout the life of the project.
 10.Project integration management is an overarching function that affects and is affected by all of the other knowledge areas.
+## Define Super tools
+"Super tools" are those tools that have high use and high potential for improving project success
 ## 8. List out the super tools.
 - Software for task scheduling
 - Scope statements
 - Requirements analyses
 - Lessons-learned reports
+Tools already extensively used that have been found to improve project importance include:
+- Progress reports
+- Kick-off meetings
+- Gantt charts
+- Change requests
 ## 9. What helps project succeed?
 1. User involvement
 2. Executive support